-4. Quality

-With fewer disease resistance traits needed, land-based farming allows an increased focus on improvements of the performance on harvest and quality traits such as pigmentation.
-This trait is characteristic of the end product and therefore have large effects on profitability of the production.
+4. Quality With fewer disease resistance traits needed, land-based farming allows an increased focus on improvements of the performance on harvest and quality traits such as pigmentation.
 Physical quality traits, having been included in the breeding programme using phenotypic selection since the very start, are since 2017 also based on the latest genetic technology, Genomic Selection (GS).
 Pigmentation is controlled by a large number of genes, each contributing with a small effect.
 This is where the strength of the GS method lies, as it allows the use of information from thousands of genetic markers, covering the entire length of the salmon's genome.
 By genotyping these markers, the accuracy of the breeding values calculated for each animal is increased allowing the best animals for breeding to be precisely identified.
 Using GS for quality traits allows the best broodstock for these traits to be used in the nucleus and production of commercial eggs for RAS-systems.
 Selection of the best broodstock for RAS-production has been improved in two ways: increased selection pressure on the important traits for RAS-production by reducing the pressure on disease resistance and introduction of GS to increase the accuracy with which desirable broodstock are identified.